U.S. Citizen Services

 How to Register

-Registering your trip allows Embassies abroad to send you newsletters and time-sensitive travel warnings and public announcements specific to the areas in which you will be traveling or living.
+Registering your trip allows Embassies abroad to send you time-sensitive travel warnings and public announcements specific to the areas in which you will be traveling or living.
 The information you provide also makes it easier for Embassies to contact you in case of emergency, or to contact your family or friends in the United States in the event of an emergency abroad.

 To register follow the steps at Smart Traveler Enrollment Program (STEP).
 Please note that you must create an account in order to register.